Protocol Specification

 GX units are distributed as grants - not sold.
 No ICO, no token sale, no purchase required.
 Every verified participant receives units upon identity verification.
 Earlier participants receive larger grants (reflecting higher adoption risk); later participants receive smaller grants (reflecting a more established ecosystem).
 4 billion participants are targeted across all phases.

+Across all 4 billion participants, the weighted average grant is approximately GX 136.
 The risk profile is fundamentally different from any cryptocurrency or financial asset: participants risk time and personal data, not financial capital.
 No money is at stake.

 2.4 Interest-Free Architecture